Skills

 What I did

-Working as part of the internal content and delivery team, I helped set the creative vision — bridging comms, editorial, and creative to build a unified campaign framework from the inside out.
+The Ellen MacArthur Foundation needed a campaign to unify their global plastics agenda.
+One that could work across social, digital and broadcast, build their brand distinctiveness, and galvanise industry leaders to act around a shared 2030 agenda.
+Working as part of the internal content and delivery team, I helped set the creative vision, bridging comms, editorial and creative to build a unified campaign framework from the inside out.

 What changed

 A campaign with a clear emotional spine, a visual system that works across every touchpoint, and a rallying call for industry leaders to join a shared agenda.
 It set the tone for how our team would work on big campaigns going forward.
-The outputs were highly regarded and well received across the organisation.
+The outputs were highly regarded and well received across the organisation, and set the path for future campaigns to build from.